python/typing/docs/source/generics.rst

   Covariance should feel relatively intuitive, but contravariance and invariance can be harder to reason about.

-* :py:data:`~typing.Callable` is an example of type that behaves contravariant in types of arguments.
+* :py:data:`~typing.Callable` is an example of type that behaves contravariantly in types of arguments.
 That is, ``Callable[[Shape], int]`` is a subtype of ``Callable[[Triangle], int]``, despite ``Shape`` being a supertype of ``Triangle``.
 To understand this, consider: